Concept of the Build

 Awakening (3/3) - This skills helps you to get more benefit of Do Harm and Alacrity.
 I would always take this skill with a Phasezerker setup, since your whole build works with the Rush loop.

-Remnant (1/3) - This skill is not as strong, as it would be with a gun like the Unforgiven.
-Overkill generally does not work well with multi-pellet guns in this game.
-However, it is just one point and adds up to a good amount of bonus damage.
+Remnant (1/3) - Overkill generally does not work well with multi-pellet guns in this game.
+However, it is just one point and adds up to quite a ridiculous amount of bonus damage.

 Avatar (1/1) - The capstone allows you to use your Action Skill twice and more importantly adds 10 additional Rush stacks.
 This is really good with Phaseslam and Phasecast and decent with Phasgrasp as well.
 You should use your Action Skill twice in a row quickly, since the cooldown depends on your last action skill usage.
 Overall you get more control and a lot more benefit of the Rush loop through this capstone.
 In my opinion, it is Amara’s strongest capstone.